 The usual immediate treatment for severe gastritis symptoms in dogs includes re-hydration and restoring electrolytes through intravenous fluid.
 Your veterinarian may also prescribe antibiotics to treat bacterial infection and anti-emetics to control vomiting.
-Whether the case is severe or minor, it is usually a good idea for food and water to be withheld for 24 to 48 hours, then reintroduced gradually in small amounts.
+Whether the case is severe or minor, it is usually a good idea to withhold food and only give small amounts of water for 24 to 48 hours, then reintroduced food gradually in small amounts.
 A low-fat diet may be prescribed, as well.
 Your veterinarian can instruct you on what is safe for your dog and best for recovery.

 It is also important to treat the underlying causes.
 If the cause is that your dog ate something unusual, take steps to avoid allowing your dog access to that substance.
 If a foreign object was swallowed, surgery may be needed to remove it.
 If the cause is long-term allergen exposure or exposure to toxic chemicals, the substances that are responsible for the condition should be removed from your dog’s environment, and your dog may need antihistamines or other medical treatment.
 Other conditions such as kidney disease, stomach cancer, immune disease, and neurological disorders will need to be addressed separately.
 It is important to see your veterinarian to rule out these causes.
 If your dog experiences gastritis frequently, take notes on what your dog eats, what they have been exposed to, their behavior, and other symptoms that may be present and discuss all of these with your veterinarian.